In this section

 League of Friends

-Each of our hospitals is supported by a League of Friends, a registered charity run by volunteers which provides equipment and resources to improve patient care and comfort.
+Each of our hospitals is supported by a League of Friends, these are independent registered charities which work to help provide equipment and resources to improve patient care and comfort along with volunteers.

-They work closely with us to provide whatever cannot be provided by the NHS – from small items such as face cloths or pillows to large pieces of equipment.
+They work closely with our own hospital charity to provide items above what the NHS can provide – these range from small items such as face cloths and comfort pack to larger pieces of equipment and refurbishments.

-Each league is run by a committee made up of local business people, medical and non-medical staff and members of the public.
-The committee meets regularly to discuss requests for financial help and also holds fundraising events.
+Each charity is run by a committee of trustees who meets regularly to discuss requests for financial help and hold fundraising events.